To make a gift online, visit our donation page. If you would like to send a check, please mail to our mailing address at:

 To make a gift of stock or other appreciated securities to the Center for Public Integrity, contact your financial advisor or broker and provide them with the following information to electronically transfer the securities:

 For most gifts, you can avoid capital gains taxes, pay no brokerage fees or sales commissions, and the charitable deduction is the fair market value of the securities at the time of transfer.

 For additional assistance, contact us at (202) 481-1256 or email@example.com.

-With an employer match, you may be to double or even triple your gift to support the Center for Public Integrity.
-Each employer matching gifts program works differently, so check with your workplace’s HR department to see if they participate.
+With an employer match, you may be able to double or even triple your gift to support the Center for Public Integrity.
+Check with your workplace’s HR department to see if they participate.

 Most programs work this way:

 - You complete a form provided by your employer to match the gift.

 - The employer disburses the matching funds to Public Integrity.